Ulcerative Colitis: Problems Outside the Digestive Tract

 Complications of ulcerative colitis can include: 1

-- Arthritis, in 5% to 20% of people.
+- Arthritis, in 5 to 20 out of 100 people.
 Some people develop colitis-related arthritis, which may resemble rheumatoid arthritis.
 In people who have ulcerative colitis, inflammation limited to the lower joints of the spine (sacroiliitis) is more common than ankylosing spondylitis, another type of arthritis that affects the spine and lower back.

 - Eye symptoms such as inflammation of the iris and blood vessels (uveitis), and inflammation of the white part of the eyes (episcleritis).
-Treatment of ulcerative colitis with corticosteroid medications may increase the risk of cataracts.
-Eye problems occur in less than 10% of people who have ulcerative colitis.
+Treatment of ulcerative colitis with corticosteroid medicines may increase the risk of cataracts.
+Eye problems occur in less than 10 out of 100 people who have ulcerative colitis.

 - Skin conditions such as mouth ulcers, erythema nodosum, and pyoderma gangrenosum.
 Both erythema nodosum and pyoderma gangrenosum are relatively rare.
-About 10% of people with ulcerative colitis develop mouth ulcers.
+About 10 out of 100 people with ulcerative colitis develop mouth ulcers.